-Cyclone Nargis killed close to 200,000 Burmese.
+Cyclone Nargis killed close to 200,000 people in Burma.
 The ruling generals made matters worse: blocking all international aid workers from getting medicine, food, and other emergency supplies into the country.
 The blockade was killing people so we contacted friends in Burmese monk networks to see how our community could help.

 "While the world was focused on the military junta's reluctance to allow foreign aid, Burmese citizens and monks were busy carrying out relief efforts that many now credit with preventing mass starvation."

 At the onset of the H1N1 panic, a WHO scientist told Avaaz that research was needed into the possible role factory farming played in breeding the virus.
 The problem: the industrial meat lobby had blocked research for years.
 Avaaz stepped in.
 We brought a herd of 225 cardboard pigs to the World Health Organization, representing the 225,000 signatures on a petition for adequate research.

 Initially skeptical, WHO Food Safety and Zoonoses director, Dr. Jørgen Schlundt, changed course – agreeing that global regulations were essential.
 This was just the first step in the fight for adequate research and regulation.
 Avaaz will continue to push hard for increased regulations.
 Click here to see photos and read the story.